Meet the New Citizens' Gateway Trustees

 Fanta Sheriff

-Fanta came to the United Kingdom in 2014 and as a refugee from Sierra Leone.
+Fanta came to the United Kingdom in 2014 as a refugee from Sierra Leone.
 She studied an LLB (Law Degree) at Birkbeck University of London and proceeded to study an LLM in Human Rights Law at Queen Mary University of London.
 Fanta was awarded a Success Bursary by Birkbeck University based on Merit in LLB in 2019.

 Fanta has also been volunteering with numerous organisations such as New Citizens' Gateway and Rainbow Money Advice Barnet.
 Her role in these two organisations ranges between support work, administration and advice work.
 She also did some voluntary work with Advice4Renters in Brent.